On January 15th, over 50 people were able to experience Shades of Mindfulness. Most attendees did not have any prior experience with VR!

 This 10 minute VR film welcomes you as a member of the mindfulness group by meeting some of the women and participating in three mindfulness practices including breathing, walking and eating meditations.
 Mindfulness Based Meditation has social and health benefits for many conditions including pain management and high blood pressure.
 These proven benefits were the catalyst for Dr. Kim Holland and Dr. Elizabeth Lin sharing mindfulness techniques with the community.

 Shades of Mindfulness documents how medical professionals and institutions can support the whole person by providing mindfulness techniques in a communal environment.
 Both coming together and mindfulness techniques have been essential for participants healing stress, trauma, and other medical conditions.
 These themes make this film especially important and timely with the recent impact of the Corona Virus pandemic (social distancing, unemployment, disproportionate impact on the African American community) and the rally cry to address systematic racism and disparities as vocalized through the Black Lives Matter movement.

 Whether you practice mindfulness meditation regularly or you are hearing about it for the first time you will walk away with a first-hand mindfulness experience.

-We are seeking funds to create individual mindfulness based meditations for eating, walking and breathing in VR and enable access for all audiences to the VR experience.
+We are seeking funds to create individual mindfulness based meditations for eating, walking and breathing and enable access for all audiences to the VR experience.